 - Rome Adventure (1962) with Suzanne Pleshette, Troy Donahue, Rossano Brazzi, Angie Dickinson, Constance Ford, and Chad Everett.
-Rome Adventure filmed of course in Italy - Rome, as well as Lake Maggiore's Isola Bella and Pisa.
+Rome Adventure filmed of course in Italy – Rome, the Dolomites, as well as Lake Maggiore‘s Isola Bella, and Pisa.

 - Hemingway’s Adventures of a Young Man (1962) starring Richard Beymer, Diane Baker, Dan Dailey, Arthur Kennedy, Ricardo Montalban, Paul Newman, Jessica Tandy, Eli Wallach, and others.

 Sightseeing in Verona was a highlight of our tour of Northern Italy, which was truly a a dream vacation to Italy!
-That's saying a lot, because we also saw Isola Bella and the islands of the Venetian Lagoon, among other places.
+That’s saying a lot, because we also saw the islands of the Venetian Lagoon, Cinque Terre National Park and Monterosso al Mare, Trento, and Lake Como, among other places.
 Verona is a timeless city that I would love to go back to and spend days instead of hours.

-Our Insight Vacations bus tour would take us next to Bolzano, Italy's Dolomites, and a Prosecco Wine Tasting at La Vigna di Sarah.
+Our Insight Vacations bus tour began in magnificent Milan, and would take us next to Bolzano, the beautiful village of Cortina d’Ampezzo, and a Prosecco Wine Tasting at La Vigna di Sarah.

 Local Expert / Historian Walking Tour